alfonsof/aws-java-examples/awslambdas3copy/README.md

 # AWS Lambda Function S3 Copy Java example

-This folder contains an example of a Lambda Function in Java on AWS (Amazon Web Services) that Copy a file when it appears in a S3 bucket to another S3 bucket.
+This folder contains an AWS Lambda Function example in Java on AWS (Amazon Web Services).
+It handles an AWS Lambda function that copies a file when it appears in a S3 bucket to another S3 bucket.